Mariner 36 in Falmouth in November 2019

 Some of the work described here is partially completed.
 When complete work will be described in completed work web page.

-The compass was easily removed, though the bolts were somewhat frozen in the aluminum casting.
+The compass was easily removed to access the steering pedestal, though the bolts were somewhat frozen in the aluminum casting.
 The compass bolts were short phillips head 1/4-20 pan heads.
 The aluminum casting on which the instruments and the throttle and shift controls were mounted was very difficult to remove.
 The bolts were also 1/4-20 but were long and with slotted flat heads.
 Over an hour of heavy pounding with a hand held impact screwdriver was needed to free them.
 Because of their length, they bent and were stuck in the housing that was being disposed of anyway.

 Removing the wiring was a bit difficult as well due to the way the wires were routed aft of and under the steering cable pulleys rather than forward of the pulleys.